Since seeing my review of earthship design here, people have repeatedly asked me two questions that I would like to try and answer here:

 - Don't use low thermal mass like strawbale if you want to effectively use passive solar design, UNLESS you live in a place where the temperature swing between summer and winter is less than 40 degrees between the day and night. (i.e. California)

-- NEVER build a butterfly shaped roof.
+- Please, NEVER build a butterfly shaped roof.
 Unless you like repairing them.
 ALOT.
 We recommend a single-pitch shed roof pitching to the north.

 - DO NOT employ the German Passiv Haus design techniques on these homes!
 They WILL NOT WORK if sealed!
 You and your family will get sick!
+That's exactly why they introduced the cooling tubes in the newwest designs.

 - Loft smart: capture naturally-rising heat and use any lofted space for warm libraries, tecked away bedrooms, and "hideaways".
 Provide ventilation and natural light.